STR: Secure Computation on Additive Shares Using the Share-Transform-Reveal Strategy: Secure computation protocols on matrix

-\subsubsection{Dot production}
+For simplicity, we only consider the $d\times{}d$ squared matrices (e.g, $Z$, $X$) with the elements in $\mathbb{R}$, where $d$ is a positive integer.
+In general, the operations on the matrix can be composed of the calculations on its elements.
+However, the direct implementation may cause $O(d)$ rounds of interaction as most operations can not be executed in parallel.
+To overcome this problem, we should consider the functions by considering the matrix as a whole.
+In the following, we first deal with the \textit{dot production} of the matrix and then focus on two fundamental operations on matrices: \emph{the matrix inversion} and \emph{the calculation of eigenvalue and eigenvector}.

-For simplicity, we only consider the $d\times{}d$ squared matrices in this paper.
-The addition and subtraction of matrix is just the composition of the number, and the matrix multiplication (i.e., dot production) can also be composed by multiplication on numbers, which means it can be designed as shown in algorithm \ref{alg: SecMatMul1}.
+\subsection{Dot production}

+The addition and subtraction of the matrix is just the composition of the number.
+The dot production of matrices can also be composed by multiplication on numbers; however, the separation of matrix elements' internal relations will cause higher consumption.
 Due to $\sum_{i=1}^{n}X_i\cdot{}Z = X\cdot{Z}$, the dot production has similar property of constant multiplication.
-In this case, inspired by $Beaver$ $triples$, previous work \cite{wagh2018securenn} constructed $\texttt{SecMatMul}$ from the perspective of matrices, here we further extend it to $(n,n)$-threshold as shown in algorithm \ref{alg: SecMatMul2}.
+In this case, inspired by \textit{Beaver triples}, previous work \cite{wagh2018securenn} constructed the protocol from the perspective of matrices.
+We further extend it to $(n,n)$-threshold situation as shown in Algorithm \ref{alg: SecMatMul2}.

-It is easy to note that $\texttt{SecMatMul2}$ is similar to $\texttt{SecMul}$, however, the dot production replaces multiplication.
-Compare to $\texttt{SecMatMul1}$, the consumption decreases to some extent, what's more, the optimization on matrices\cite{huss1996implementation} in plaintext can also be used here.
-However, in $\texttt{SecMatMul2}$, the data owner needs to know the dimension of $secret$ in the \emph{offline phase}, which is impossible in some cases.
-For simplicity, in this paper, the dot production is calculated according to the definition, and we will use $\texttt{SecMatMul2}$ as the $\texttt{SecMatMul}$ in the following paper.
+$\texttt{SecMatMul}$ is similar to $\texttt{SecMul}$ but with the dot production replacing the multiplication.
+In $\texttt{SecMatMul}$, the data owner needs to know the dimension of \textit{secret} in the \emph{offline phase}, which is sometimes impossible.
+In this case, the dot production can only be executed in parallel by $\texttt{SecMul}$.